Meet the Team

 Fundraising

 Laurel Miller is The Gardeners' House project fundraiser.
-She has worked on the project for 22 months and co-ordinated the consultant team that developed the successful application to the National Lottery Heritage Fund for £2.2million.
+She has worked on the project since the early days and co-ordinated the consultant team that developed the successful application to the National Lottery Heritage Fund for £2.2million.

 Her expertise is in fundraising in the heritage sector, with a background of working at The National Lottery Heritage Fund, following a 20-year career as a heritage education and outreach specialist.